guibranco/gstraccini-bot-service/README.md

 ## Installation

-To install this bot, proceed to the [GitHub apps' page](https://github.com/apps/gstraccini) and install it in your account/organization/repositories.
+To install this bot, go to the [GitHub apps page](https://github.com/apps/gstraccini) and install it in your account, organization, or repositories.
-The commands that this bot can do are listed below, or you can always comment in a pull request with `@gstraccini help` to retrieve an updated list of commands, parameters, and descriptions.
+The commands this bot can do are listed below, or you can always comment in a pull request with `@gstraccini help` to retrieve an updated list of commands, parameters, and descriptions.

 ---